-Below are excerpts taken from the article published by local photographer/blogger Seth T. Buckley.
+Below are excerpts taken from the article published by local photographer/writer Seth T. Buckley.

 The event was initially organized in 2005 by Peter Miller in memory of his best friend Jason Bogle, a fellow Kailua resident and professional surfer on the ASP World Tour who died in 2004 after an extended battle with cancer.
 The following year, Miller, an air ambulance pilot, died in an accident while flying to the Island of Maui.
 Just a day earlier, Miller’s close friend, David Aluli, passed away as a result of long-term illness.
 Mike Miller, Peter’s twin brother, and former professional surfer Sean Yano carried on the Shorebreak Classic, still in its infancy, to honor and preserve the legacies of their esteemed comrades.
 Special dedication was later made to Jeff Barbieto, a friend and Kailua lifeguard who died in June of 2011 while diving in deep waters off of Ewa Beach on O‘ahu’s western shore.

 The annual event, hosted by Kalama Beach Club on the last weekend of August, has grown to become one of the largest amateur surf events in Hawaii.
 The contest is free for all contestants, a welcomed respite from high entry fees of other competitions.
 Money should not preclude keiki from competition.
 Experienced or beginner, tremendously skilled or not, all are welcome.
 Every child walks away a winner with a prize pack brimming with surf, skate and other items donated by local surf shops and restaurants.
 What’s not to like?

 Last year, the event was blessed with sunny skies, a perfect cooling breeze, and over 200 excited keiki ready to compete.
 This year, we all hope for more of the same.
 Surf’s up; game on.